-In accordance with established vision and values of the organization, the Registered Nurse practices in accordance with the standards of professional practice and code of ethics as outlined by the BC College of Nursing Professionals (BCCNP) as well as within a patient and family centered care model.
+In accordance with established vision and values of the organization, the Registered Nurse practices in accordance with the standards of professional practice and code of ethics as outlined by the BC College of Nurses and Midwives (BCCNM) as well as within a patient and family centered care model.

 The Registered Nurse practices in the clinical setting and is responsible for the assessment, planning, implementation and evaluation of client care.
 Working in collaboration with the interdisciplinary team, the Registered Nurse ensures the delivery of client-centered care by assisting individual clients and their families respond to changing health care needs.
 The Registered Nurse demonstrates a specialized body of knowledge and bases practice on nursing science and related content from other sciences and humanities.
 Qualifications

-Registration with BC College of Nursing Professionals as a practicing RN registrant.
+Registration with BC College of Nurses and Midwives as a practicing RN registrant.

 Advanced preparation in a critical care clinical specialty along with dysrhythmia Interpretation and Management course or an equivalent combination of education and experience.